-The Iron Range Historical Society is handicap-accessible, has photos and artifacts on display, does not charge admission and serves the general public with moderate fees.
-Historical displays and records are there for your browsing.
-The museum houses information from all three of Minnesota’s Iron Ranges.
+The Iron Range Historical Society is handicap-accessible, has photos and artifacts on display, does not charge admission, and serves the general public with moderate fees.
+All records and files are available for patrons to browse through.
+The Society holds information on all three of Minnesota’s Iron Ranges.
 Members receive free research time, but pay for copies of printed materials.
-The current hours for our Research Library are Mondays and Tuesdays from 10:00 AM to 2:00 PM.
+Current hours for the research library and archival house are Mondays and Tuesdays from 10 am to 2 pm.
 Appointments may be made for other times.